oil based drilling fluids

 Oil based mud (OBM) is a commonly used drilling fluid in the oil and gas industry.
 Formulated from a combination of oil, water, and a combination of additives such as thickeners, emulsifiers, and weighting agents, it offers a multitude of advantages compared to other fluid types.

 OBM has the benefit of lubricating the drill bit and other components, reducing the amount of wear and tear as operations progress.
-Additionally, OBM aids in cooling the drilling equipment, which is essential as temperatures can reach dangerous levels during the drilling process.
+Additionally, OBM aids in cooling the drilling equipment, which is essential as temperatures can reach dangerous levels during the drilling process

 In addition to this, it helps to contain fluids in the wellbore, avoiding any unwanted leakage into the surrounding environment.
 Keeping the pressure in the wellbore is yet another advantage, as it helps to ensure a safe and efficient drilling process